Minimising impact

 Significant finds

-When an archaeological find is unearthed, construction is halted until a decision is made about how to proceed.
+When an archaeological find was unearthed, construction was halted until a decision was made about how to proceed.

 - a minor amendment to the design plans